×

 If you are thinking about moving to Sweden, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Sweden is generally quite high, with prices varying depending on the location and type of property.
 In general, renting a one-bedroom apartment in a city center can cost around 10,000 SEK (1,000 EUR) per month, while a three-bedroom apartment in a suburban area can cost around 8,000 SEK (800 EUR) per month.
-Buying a property in Sweden can be even more expensive, with prices ranging from around 2 million SEK (200,000 EUR) for a small apartment to over 10 million SEK (1 million EUR) for a large house," explained one expat living in Sweden.
+Buying a property in Sweden can be even more expensive, with prices ranging from around 2 million SEK (200,000 EUR) for a small apartment to over 10 million SEK (1 million EUR) for a large house," said one expat in Sweden.

 Should I buy or rent a home in Sweden?